johnridesabike/acutis/docs/api.md

 next: null
 ---

-An Acutis template tree is rendered using a *source string*, a *props object*, a *render context function*, and an *object with template components*.
+An Acutis template tree is rendered using a *template source*, a *props object*, an *environment object*, and an *object with template components*.

 Template sources are compiled into functions.
-These functions are then executed with their props and a render context function, which produces the final output.
+These functions are then executed with their props and their environment's renderer, which produces the final output.

+(Note: This document refers to "objects" due to their representation in JavaScript.
+In ReScript, these are records or dictionaries.)

 [[toc]]